 What has been your most satisfying moment in business?

 I’d say getting my first job as a freelancer after spending a long time being unhappy working in customer service roles.
-Getting that first job really brought it home that I could live in Brooklyn and work in a creative profession, largely on my own terms.
+Getting that first job really brought it home that I could live in Philly and work in a creative profession, largely on my own terms.

 What does the future hold for your business?
 What are you most excited about?

 At the moment I’m a sole proprietor and a single freelancer working on my own.
 My aim is to expand my business and add employees who can streamline the process of completing projects.
 Adding new employees and improving my business is something I have been working towards for a few years now.

 What business books have inspired you?

 I recently read, “Losing My Virginity” by Sir Richard Branson and loved his attitude towards creating a business which should reflect the fun side of life we would all like to live.

 What is a recent purchase you have made that’s helped with your business?